LesserChance/ArcadeController/README.md

 ![](assets/ArcadeMain-PCB.png?raw=true)

+**Micro Headers** These are the positions where you plug in Arduino Micros.

 **Screw in Terminals** These can be used for shared functions e.g. Player 1/2 Start/Coin as well as menu or function buttons.
 1-6 are connected to "Player One" Micro, 7-12 are connected to "Player Two" Micro.

 ### Arduino